metabarcoding/obitools4-doc/content/docs/principles/_index.md

 Of the four sequences, only the first sequence has a taxid known from the NCBI taxonomy.
 The other three sequences have taxids that are not part of the NCBI taxonomy.
 In fact, the second and third sequences have taxids that were known in the NCBI taxonomy, but are now transferred to other taxids.
 The fourth sequence has a taxid that is actually unknown in the NCBI taxonomy.

-Since only the first sequence *AY189646* has a known taxid in the output, the taxids are rewritten in long format only for this sequence.
-For the other three sequences, the taxids are left as they are.
-Nevertheless, the four sequences are present in the output.
+Since only the first sequence *AY189646* has a known taxid in the output, the taxids are rewritten in long form for this sequence only.
+For the other three sequences, the taxids are left as they were before.
+Nevertheless, all four sequences are present in the output.

 ```fasta
 >AY189646 {"count":1,"definition":"Homo sapiens clone arCan119 12S ribosomal RNA gene, partial sequence; mitochondrial gene for mitochondrial product.","species_name":"Homo sapiens","taxid":"taxon:9606 [Homo sapiens]@species"}